 Premium Tools Without the Premium Price Tag

-Professional marketing agencies use enterprise tools for keyword research, competitor tracking, backlink analysis, and campaign reporting.
+Professional marketing agencies use enterprise tools for keyword search, competitor tracking, backlink analysis, and campaign reporting.
 Platforms like Ahrefs, SEMrush, and HubSpot cost thousands per year.
-When you hire an agency, those tools come with the retainer.
-You benefit without paying the full licensing cost.
+When you hire an agency, those tools come with the retainer, which you benefit from without paying the full licensing cost.

 How to Get the Most From a Professional Team